 26. The MB-SMF replies to the SMF.
 If multicast data are transported via multicast, the MB-SMF provides endpoint information including the transport multicast address.

-27. If multicast data are transported via multicast, the MB-SMF provides endpoint information including the transport multicast address to the UPF.
+27. If multicast data are transported via multicast, the SMF provides endpoint information including the transport multicast address to the UPF.
 The SMF instructs the UPF to send the end market packet towards the source gNB and to send subsequent packets towards the target gNB within the unicast PDU Session.

 28. The UPF sends the end marker packet(s) for the specific UE via old path of the PDU session to the Source RAN.